 In 1955, after sitting empty for two years, it was granted a new lease of life when it was purchased at auction by William Dzus, an Ukrainian-American engineer who made a fortune though his invention of self-locking metal fasteners for aircraft equipment.
 In 1948, he founded the Ukrainian Institute of America and purchased the house to serve as its home - a cultural center promoting Ukrainian culture, art, music and history, as it continues to do so today.
-It has been meticulously maintained by the Institute and is remarkable for how little the original interior has changed since the Fletchers first step foot in it.
-It is open to the public and passers-by are welcome to step in and look around.
+It has been meticulously maintained by the Institute and is remarkable for how little the original interior has changed since the Fletchers first stepped foot in it.
+It's open to the public and passers-by are welcome to look around.

 You May Also Like...

 Be the first to connect to this house.
 Connect to record your link to this house. or just to show you love it!
-Connect to Fletcher-Sinclair House →
+Connect to Ukrainian Institute of America →